WELCOME The Vegetarian

 United States.
 The process of atherosclerosis doesn't

-times greater risk of breast and colon cancer than do pure
+times greater risk of breast and colon cancer than do vegans.

-On a low fat vegetarian diet 90% of adult-onset
+On a low fat vegan diet 90% of adult-onset

 of millions of Americans suffer from osteoporosis and kidney failure due